 I’m Jason Antrosio, Professor and Chair of Anthropology at Hartwick College.
 My co-authored book is Fast, Easy, and In Cash: Artisan Hardship and Hope in the Global Economy.
 I have also blogged at Anthropology Report and Artisan Possibilities, but I’ve now consolidated those efforts with Living Anthropologically.
 My 2020 post, Purpose of Living Anthropologically, is what best describes the current state of the blog.

 Thank you for getting in contact!

 The best way to follow Living Anthropologically is via my feed on Twitter, where I have the most active interactions.
 I do post updates to LinkedIn, although the interactions there are not as vibrant.
-I also maintain a Pinterest and Google+ page, but those are updated less frequently.
+I also maintain a Pinterest page, but it is updated less frequently.
 There is an e-mail subscription list, where updates are more occasional.
 For RSS readers, the Living Anthropologically RSS Feed is best, although this only captures the blog-posts and not updates to the web pages.
 I also have a new 2020 YouTube channel, and I’m hoping to put up some recorded lectures of Cultural Anthropology 2020 and Intro-to-Anthropology 2020.